nastita/nastita/README.md

 Electronic Engineer, Software Engineer
 --------------------------------------

 Hi im Ed!
-I am an engineer from Argentina with 5+ years proven experience in the software development industry.
+I am an engineer from Argentina with 6+ years proven experience in the software development industry.
 I am a quick learner and thinker who takes ownership of his work and leverages teamwork and expertise to drive impact.
-I contributed to Microsoft's production Email Orchestrator solution, I was part of [POAP](https://poap.xyz/)s core developers' team and I'm currently a BE Engineer at [LUKSO](https://lukso.network/).
+I contributed to Microsoft's production Email Orchestrator solution, I was part of [POAP](https://poap.xyz/)s core developers' team and I'm currently Lead BE Engineer at [LUKSO](https://lukso.network/).

 * 🌍  I'm based in Argentina
-* 🖥️  See my portfolio at [my website](http://eduardosacco.github.io/)
+* 🖥️  See my portfolio at [my website](http://nastita.github.io/)
 * ✉️  You can contact me at [saccoeduardo@gmail.com](mailto:saccoeduardo@gmail.com)
-* 🧠  I'm learning Web3 @ Alchemy University
 * 🤝  I'm open to collaborating on anything

 ### Skills